KurdishBLARK/KurdishSignLanguage/README.md

 The data is updated gradually.

-This data is discussed in a paper entitled "Towards Kurdish Text to Sign Translatio" (to appear).
+This data is discussed in a paper entitled "Towards Kurdish Text to Sign Translation" (to appear).